ericholscher/ericholscher.com/site/blog/drafts/google-book-sprint-2013.rst

 We were encouraged to steal their ideas if they had something interesting, and to provide feedback if we saw something missing.
-This worked really well at removing group think again, and making sure that you didn't have a huge blindspot in your plans.
+This worked really well at removing group think again, and making sure that you didn't have a huge blind spot in your plans.

 Start writing